Patient involved in a minor road traffic accident as a child in her hometown

 There were only minor bruises and scrapes resulting from the accident.
 She had complained of a mild pain on the left side of her face upon opening her mouth.
 This had however soon resolved.
 The patient and parents had completely forgotten about it and had got on with their lives.

 Her parents gradually began noticing the development of a mild deviation of her lower jaw to the left.
 This progressively worsened until it became evident to even a casual observer.
-Worried over this development, her parents fixed an appointment with an oral and maxillofacial surgeon in a nearby city.
+Worried about this development, her parents fixed an appointment with an oral and maxillofacial surgeon in a nearby city.

 Failed temporomandibular ankylosis release with damage to facial nerve